Learning Styles Guide for Every Teacher in 2025

 Analyzing how your students learn can help you in crafting your teaching strategies.
 It can also help you become more organized, use prior knowledge as a foundation for new learning, and choose effective methods for different learning tasks.

-1. Understand the bigger picture.
+1. Understand the Bigger Picture.

 Learning the preferred way refers to the idea that individuals have different learning styles, preferences, and strengths and that teaching and learning should consider these differences.